libgdx/gdx-pay/README.md

     purchaseManager.install(new MyPurchaseObserver(), pmc, true);

-When the PurchaseManager is sucessfully installed, your `PurchaseObserver` will receive a callback and `purchaseManager.installed()` will return `true`.
+When the PurchaseManager is successfully installed, your `PurchaseObserver` will receive a callback and `purchaseManager.installed()` will return `true`.
 That might take some seconds depending on the payment service.
 You can now request information or purchase items.